JiahaoWang96/JiahaoWangCV/content/post/fang-haisrteam-has-made-a-series-of-achievements-in-the-field-of-covid-19-vaccination-policy-research/index.md

 ---
-title: Fang Hai'srteam has made a series of achievements in the field of COVID-19 vaccination policy research
+title: Fang Hai's team has made a series of achievements in the field of COVID-19 vaccination policy research
 date: 2021-06-24T15:07:40.568Z
 draft: false